vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 ## Rationale

 - Some users just can't put sensitive information inside their configuration.
-- Using environment variable violates security requirements for sensitive environments since environment variables can be leaked by an attacker.
+- Using environment variable violates security requirements for sensitive environments since environment variables can be leaked by an attacker and access to those variables is complex to audit.

 ## Drawbacks